MicrosoftDocs/win32/desktop-src/WmiSdk/wmi-tasks--disks-and-file-systems.md

 ---
-Description: WMI tasks for disks and file systems obtain information about disk drive hardware state and logical volumes.
+description: WMI tasks for disks and file systems obtain information about disk drive hardware state and logical volumes.
 For other examples, see the TechNet ScriptCenter at https://www.microsoft.com/technet. ms.assetid: d310e5e6-3b67-41bc-b5f2-cea33d0a7a2b ms.tgt_platform: multiple
 title: 'WMI Tasks: Disks and File Systems'